 To be a faithful Christian, you must tell others about your faith in Christ.
-If a man becomes saved, and is spiritually fed every week by the preaching in his church—but fails to share the good news with the lost—he is no different than an obese man who travels to one of the poorest countries in the world and gorges himself like a pig, but offers none of his food to the starving men, women, and children that are around him.
-Therefore, if you claim to have been saved and given the gift of faith—but fail to share the Gospel with others—you need to question whether or not you even have the gift of faith, and what good your faith is if you do not put it into practice.
+If a man becomes saved, and is spiritually fed every week by the preaching in his church––but fails to share the good news with the lost––he is no different than an obese man who travels to one of the poorest countries in the world and gorges himself like a pig, but offers none of his food to the starving men, women, and children who are around him.
+Therefore, if you claim to have been saved and given the gift of faith––but fail to share the gospel with others––you need to question whether or not you even have the gift of faith, and what good your faith is if you do not put it into practice.

-Pastors who do not make evangelism a priority in their churches will inspire church members to not make evangelism a priority either, and pastors that do not put their faith into practice will lead church members to follow the same practices.
+Out of all of the reasons I can come up with to explain why many professing Christians do not evangelize, I would argue that the blame may need to be placed on their pastors.
+Pastors who do not make evangelism a priority in their churches will inspire church members to not make evangelism a priority either, and pastors who do not put their faith into practice will lead church members to follow the same practices.
 Sadly, many pastors will argue that they have put their efforts into discipleship, but not evangelism.
 This is absurd.
 If men in the local church are discipled biblically, they would evangelize faithfully, but since the practice of evangelism has become scarce in many churches throughout America, it is obvious that men are not being discipled biblically by their pastors.
 It is important to note that one of the marks of a true church is evangelism.
 Therefore, churches that do not practice evangelism, in my opinion, are not sound churches, but rather, social clubs.

 Witness to the lost.
 The Gospel message is their only hope.